ZhiChen902/SC2-PCR/README.md

-# SC^2-PCR: A Second Order Spatial Compatibility for Efficient and Robust Point Cloud Registration
+# SC^2-PCR: A Second Order Spatial Compatibility for Efficient and Robust Point Cloud Registration(CVPR 2022)

-PyTorch implementation of the CVPR'2022 paper:
+PyTorch implementation of the paper:

 [SC^2-PCR: A Second Order Spatial Compatibility for Efficient and Robust Point Cloud Registration](https://arxiv.org/abs/2203.14453).